20/06/15 at 14:38 #247150Thomas Harrison-LordParticipant

 Okay, there we are, two Trophy help-outs and general career tips.
 More soon.
 Maybe.

-- This reply was modified 3 years, 8 months ago by Tom Harrison-Lord.
+- This reply was modified 5 years, 4 months ago by Thomas Harrison-Lord.

 I have all 4 of the gold trophies in the game so thought I’d share a tip on the final ‘Hall of Fame’ gold trophy.
 It’s description states ‘Completed three Historic goals and became a Racing Legend’ but fails to mention that you also need to get signed up to all 8 sponsorships ie. get 16 gold Accolades with 2 gold accolades required for each sponsor, then the final scarlet pimpernel gold trophy will pop!!